 3. Varathane 262025 Premium Fast Dry Wood Stain

-Transform your interior woodwork and furniture made of ash wood with Varathane classic wood interior stain.
-Easily applied, the nano pigment particles have been added to a high-performance wood stain system.
+You can easily transform your interior woodwork and furniture made of ash wood with this Varathane classic wood interior stain.
+This high-performance wood stain system incorporates nano pigment particles for effortless application.

 It accentuates the natural grain while providing a deep and rich color to any project.
 Not only does its hue especially the dark walnut stain enhance your area’s style but also protects from environmental elements for lasting quality.